What we offer for Players

 For individual player identity elements, the FGA will bring forward service opportunities to players and their agents for commercial/sponsorship endorsements, experiential marketing and corporate hospitality appearances, golf outings, and much more.

 Perhaps the greatest player in the history of the game, Jim Brown was elected to the Pro Football Hall of Fame in 1971, following a stellar career with the Cleveland Browns.
 He retired as the NFL’s all-time leading rusher, and was an All-Pro in eight of his nine seasons.
 Brown has also made his mark as an actor and activist, and is a long-time supporter of players’ rights.
+Jim was named to the NFL’s 100th Anniversary All Time Team as one of only 12 total Running Backs selected.

 Mike Haynes is a thought leader, educator and legendary Hall of Fame defensive back for the New England Patriots (1976-82) and Los Angeles Raiders (1983-89).
 Over the course of his career, Mike was selected to nine Pro Bowls during his 14-year NFL career and earned a Super Bowl ring as a member of the 1983 Raiders.
 Haynes is widely recognized as one of the NFL’s greatest defensive backs.
 He is currently a member of Hall of Fame Advisory Committee, a Board member of Pro Football Retired Players Association, and an NFL Transition Coach.
 Additionally, Mike is a spokesperson for the Knowyourstats.org campaign, an initiative between the NFL and Urology Care Foundation, to raise awareness about prostate cancer and encourage men to know their prostate cancer risk.
+Mike was named to the NFL’s 100th Anniversary All Time Team as one of only 7 total Corner Backs selected.

 A leader on the 1985 Super Bowl Champion Chicago Bears defense, perhaps the most dominant defense in NFL History, Mike Singletary played for 12 seasons as a linebacker for the Bears.
 As a ten-time Pro-Bowler, two-time Defensive Player of the Year, and three-time NFC Player of the Year, Singletary was inducted into the Pro Football Hall of Fame in 1998.
 Post-retirement, Mike became the head coach of the San Francisco 49ers and has had multiple assistant coaching positions around the NFL.